xantari/PinCab.Configurator/readme.md

 # TODO
 1. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
-2. VPinMame registry location settings (for those not using DMDExt).
-	a.
-Option to set Default
-	b.
-Option to update all previously run ROM's DMD positions
-3. PinUp Popper / Player location settings read/write/validation
+2. PinUp Popper / Player location settings read/write/validation
-4. Create help HTML pages and hookup to the program
+3. Create help HTML pages and hookup to the program
-5. Add all SetDMD functions to program
+4. Add all SetDMD functions to program
-6. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings from renamed tables, etc that don't match the tablename exactly) for things like Wheels / Backglass / Playfield / Launch Audio / Toppers / etc.
+5. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings from renamed tables, etc that don't match the tablename exactly) for things like Wheels / Backglass / Playfield / Launch Audio / Toppers / etc.
-7. P-Roc settings read/write/validation
+6. P-Roc settings read/write/validation
-8. Manual validation output info for Pinball FX2/FX3
+7. Manual validation output info for Pinball FX2/FX3
-9. Pinball Y settings read/write/validation
+8. Pinball Y settings read/write/validation